Solvay Brussels School of Economics and Management

-The Solvay Brussels School of Economics and Management (abbreviated as SBS-EM and also known as simply Solvay) is a school of economics and management and a Faculty of the Université libre de Bruxelles (ULB), a French-speaking private research university located in Brussels, Belgium.
+The Solvay Brussels School of Economics and Management (abbreviated as SBS-EM and also known as simply Solvay) is a school of economics and management, and a Faculty of the Université libre de Bruxelles (ULB), a French-speaking private research university located in Brussels, Belgium.
 Business education started in 1899, and Solvay was established in 1903 through a donation from the industrialist Ernest Solvay.

 Overview

 The roots of the Solvay School stretch back to the founding of the Department of Economics of the Free University of Brussels in 1899, and the founding of the Solvay Business School in 1903.
 Ernest Solvay founded and funded a business-oriented institution under the name of École de Commerce Solvay, as a private initiative established with the support of the Brussels business community.

 The Solvay Brussels School of Economics and Management was established in 2008 as a result of the merger of the Department of Economics and the Solvay Business School.
-In 2010, the new entity built a new building on the Solbosch campus and became a full faculty of the Université libre de Bruxelles (ULB).
-More than 3,700 students attend some thirty programmes at the School today.
-Since 2018, its current Dean is Philip Vergauwen, former Dean of the University of Maastricht's School of Business and Economics.
+In 2010, the new entity built a new building on the Solbosch/Solbos campus and became a full faculty of the Université libre de Bruxelles (ULB).
+More than 5.000 students attend some thirty programmes at the School today.